This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Keeping Tools for Future Use

-- They can remember tool locations for months
+- They remember exact locations of cached tools for months

 Exceptional Memory and Learning